kotlin-orm/ktorm/hexo-docs/source/en/joining.md

 }
 ```

-However, there can be problems by changing objects to classes, for example, we can not use `Employees.name` to obtain a column object anymore, because an instance is need to access a class member.
-So we also recommended that **while defining our tables as classes, please also provide a campainion object for each class as the default table object without an alias.** Finally the definition of `Employees` is:
+However, there can be problems by changing objects to classes, for example, we can not use `Employees.name` to obtain a column object anymore because an instance is needed to access a class member.
+So we also recommended that **while defining our tables as classes, please also provide a companion object for each class as the default table object without an alias.** Finally the definition of `Employees` is:

 ```kotlin
 open class Employees(alias: String?) : Table<Nothing>("t_employee", alias) {